Custom Blocks

 - Block palette — The

 nameandiconappear here.
-Users drag the block from the palette into their template. - Editor canvas — The Liquid
+Users drag the block from the palette into their template. - Settings panel — Each entry in

 CustomBlockDefinition